0xcesium/LSB-investigation/README.md

 ## To be published
 ### Main libraries :
 #### hackercodecs -> https://github.com/jdukes/hackercodecs
-Careful : It does not uses the 'pip insatll hackercodecs' yet.
+Careful : It does not uses the 'pip install hackercodecs' yet.
 You need to download the full package in order to fully take advantage of the investigation process.
 #### PIL
 	pip install Pillow